jerryc127/butterfly.js.org/source-en/_posts/butterfly-docs-en-3-theme-config.md

 ### Outdated Article Reminder

+{% note warning %}
+if you want to close the out-of-date reminder for certain articles, you can configure `noticeOutdate: false` in the corresponding article's `front-matter` to close it individually.
+{% endnote %}

 You can choose to display an outdated notice for articles based on their update time.

 ```yaml